MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-multipage.md

 - [Spans up to two pages](#extract-a-table-that-spans-up-to-two-pages)
 - [Spans more than two pages](#extract-a-table-that-spans-more-than-two-pages)

-You can also [specify specific fields for your table pages](#extract-fields-for-specific-pages), such as headers.

 ## Extract a table from an invoice

 If the invoice you are looking to process is an English invoice from the United States, the invoice processing prebuilt model can extract line items, and then span multiple pages without to need to train a model.